The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

-I get the impression one of the biggest headaches for new users of the camera is the myriad of codec choices the camera has – and the limitations of each that you end up switching between as you cycle through the frame rates but want to retain the highest quality throughout.
+I get the impression that one of the biggest headaches for new users of the camera is the myriad of codec choices the camera has—and the limitations of each that you end up switching between as you cycle through the frame rates but want to retain the highest quality throughout.

-You basically need a chart to work out what codec you want to be in.
+You need a chart to determine what codec you want to be in.

-As I mentioned before, unless you use Quick Switch, it often means even more button clicks to make the necessary changes.
+As I mentioned before, unless you use Quick Switch, making the necessary changes often requires even more button clicks.

 To be helpful, here’s the chart: